jakekara/ct-data-notes/README.md

   which can be confusing unless real estate data is your main beat.
 I reported on it [last June](https://ctmirror.org/2017/06/16/latest-house-price-index-connecticut-growth-continues-to-lag/), following a quarterly report, and explained a bit about how the price indexes work.
 It looks like the next quarterly report comes out in May.
+  Another good source of house sales data is [Realtor.com](https://www.realtor.com/research/data/)'s data page, which has county-level data including time on market and inventory and other stuff Realtors and housing market watchers tend to look at.

 * __Standardized test scores__ - [The Nations Report card](https://www.nationsreportcard.gov/ndecore/landing) publishes
   standardized test scores for every state every couple of years.
 On